 - Choose whether Pinterest will be customised for you using information from other websites or apps.
 If you have a Pinterest account and want to control how your offsite data is used to tailor your experience, you can visit your settings and update your “Personalisation” preferences.

 - Choose whether Pinterest ads delivered to you on other platforms, sites or apps are customised using information about your account activities.
 You can control this by visiting your settings and updating your “Personalisation” preferences.

 - Choose whether Pinterest shares information about your activity on Pinterest for ads performance reporting.
 You can control this by visiting your settings and updating your “Personalisation” preferences.

 - Close your account at any time.
 When you close your account, we’ll deactivate it, remove your Pins and boards from Pinterest, and delete your account data.

-We also support settings such as Limit Ad Tracking in iOS, Ads Personalisation in Android devices as well as Do Not Track in browsers.
-You can learn more about how Do Not Track affects our collection and use of data collected off Pinterest.
+We also support settings such as Limit ad tracking on iOS, Ad personalisation on Android devices as well as Do Not Track in browsers.
+Learn more about how Do Not Track affects our collection and use of data collected off Pinterest.